 You and your best mate have decided to go for a hike this weekend.
 There’s other boring adult stuff you need to do, like grocery shopping and rearranging your laundry, so you can only go for a day.
 Still, a little adventure is always better than no adventure.
 The night before, you find your rucksack (it’s probably about 30 litres) and make a pile of all the stuff you want to take with you on the floor.
 You fill up your water bottle and maybe even make your sandwiches.

+Packing a rucksack for hiking is easy, with a little thought.
 The best thing to do first is separate what you’ll actually be wearing when you leave the house from what you need to put in a rucksack.
 There is no point packing your socks to discover you need them on your feet.
 Now, try to decide what you’ll need least easy access to and is quite heavy.
 For a small day-hike bag, the weight distribution is less important than on an expedition.
 You should be more concerned about whether you have to rummage around to find your waterproof trousers.

 Typically, you would put any emergency shelter, spare clothes (that you have no intention of wearing) and emergency food (that you have no intention of eating) at the bottom.
 Then you might add spare layers you actually plan on wearing, plus your waterproofs on top.
 How likely it is to rain will affect where you put your waterproofs – no point in having them at the top in high summer!
 If you have a water bladder, put that down the back of the rucksack, otherwise put your bottle in a side pocket for easy access.
 Then add food, snacks and hats/gloves/compass/map in the top or side pockets – basically anything you’re going to need to get to quickly.

-Voila!
+And voila!
+You're ready for some backpack adventures.
 Anything else you’re bringing can fit somewhere between “never intend to use” and “probably will need these” on the accessibility scale.
 To be honest, you’ll quickly find out what works for you and what needs a bit of tweaking.
 This is the start.
 The more hikes you do, the more you’ll optimise the perfect location for your snack bar or your flask of tea.
 Before long, you’ll look like a pro.

 How to Pack a Rucksack for Wild Camping